 - Support to partner associations such as AFCEA and TechNet

 Lieutenant Colonel Lyke has been married to Nichole since 1997.

-Since leaving active duty, Darin has worked in the Electronic Warfare Data Systems (EWDS) lab as a sensor engineer supporting reprogramming requirements for the ALQ-99 and ALQ-218.
-He was a principal designer of the ETIRMS NG, which eventually became the basis for the ETIRMS UPC.
+Since leaving active duty, Darin worked in the Electronic Warfare Data Systems (EWDS) lab as a sensor engineer supporting reprogramming requirements for the ALQ-99 & ALQ-218.
+He was principal designer of the ETIRMS NG, which became the basis for the ETIRMS UPC.
 Later, he was the ICAP II Block III Assistant Block Lead and Software Project Manager for the OFP development at the EA-6B WSSA.
-From 2005 to 2013, he worked as part of the Jammer Technique Optimization (JATO) Fleet Liaison Team, supporting EA technique testing and development, and technical TTP documentation.
-He is currently the Pacific Region Director on the AOC Board of Directors, serving as Education and then Communications committee chair.
-He is currently the San Antonio Operations VP/Site Lead.
+From 2005-2013, he worked as part of the Jammer Technique Optimization (JATO) Fleet Liaison Team, supporting EA technique testing and development, and technical TTP documentation.
+Darin currently is Elbit Systems San Antonio Operations VP/Site Lead.
 He is AOC’s Pacific Regional Director and Communications chair and former Education chair.